-12 Things You Must Do After a Heart Attack Scare
+12 Things You Must Do for a Healthy Heart Attack Recovery

 “It’s not always possible to know, but many times there are things we can identify that were the cause, and a lot of them are lifestyle factors,” says Dr. Gulati.
 She remembers a patient whose heart attack was caused not by high cholesterol levels or hypertension, but by his smoking habit.
 “So he quit smoking and never had another cardiac issue, because he understood what caused his heart attack.”

-Because it's impossible to say it enough, doctors place quitting smoking at the top of their to-do list for patients who've had a heart attack.
-"If you do not give up smoking after you have a heart attack, you're more likely to either have another heart attack or die from one," says Dr. Gulati, who points out there are many medications today that can help you quit when used with your physician's guidance.
-Find out what finally helped these ex-smokers quit for good.
+Because it’s impossible to say it enough, doctors place quitting smoking at the top of their to-do list for patients who’ve had a heart attack.
+“If you do not give up smoking after you have a heart attack, you’re more likely to either have another heart attack or die from one,” says Dr. Gulati, who points out there are many medications today that can help you quit when used with your physician’s guidance.
+(Here’s some quit smoking advice from ex-smokers.)

 Understand all your meds

-Cardiac rehabilitation, that is: Doctors agree that attending a supervised program of exercise and lifestyle changes is key to reducing your risk of a repeat heart attack.
-"Everyone who's had a heart attack should leave the hospital with cardiac rehabilitation as part of their treatment plan," says Dr. Gulati.
-"If it doesn't get set up while you're in the hospital, ask your physician how to enroll."
-Because he practices in a rural area, Dr. Schwartzstein adds that patients who might live far from cardiac rehab can "attend" the program virtually.
-"People can sign up for text messages from the program to receive reminders about daily exercise and dietary changes," he says.
+An important factor in heart attack recovery is enrolling in cardiac rehabilitation.
+Doctors agree that attending a supervised program of exercise and lifestyle changes is key to reducing your risk of a repeat heart attack.
+“Everyone who’s had a heart attack should leave the hospital with cardiac rehabilitation as part of their treatment plan,” says Dr. Gulati.
+“If it doesn’t get set up while you’re in the hospital, ask your physician how to enroll.”
+Because he practices in a rural area, Dr. Schwartzstein adds that patients who might live far from cardiac rehab or feel anxious about contracting Covid-19, can “attend” the program virtually.
+“People can sign up for text messages from the program to receive reminders about daily exercise and dietary changes,” he says.

 Adopt a heart-healthy diet that prioritizes more fruits and vegetables, and includes low-fat dairy products and whole-grain foods, says Dr. Gulati.
-Even more evidence that this works comes from a 2016 study of more than 15,000 people in 39 countries published in the European Heart Journal.
-Researchers found that the Mediterranean diet, which is loaded with produce and fish significantly dropped the risk of stroke and heart attack.
+A 2016 study, of more than 15,000 people in 39 countries, published in the European Heart Journal also supports a Mediterranean-style diet for better heart health.
+Researchers found that the this diet, which is loaded with produce and fish significantly dropped the risk of stroke and heart attack.
 The study also suggests that eating more healthy foods is more important than cutting out the unhealthy ones.
-Here's how to get more fruits and veggies without even trying.

 Maintaining a healthy weight is one of many ways to control your blood pressure.
 “I talk with my patients in terms of weight management, not weight loss, because the goal should be a lifestyle change, not a temporary three- to six-month diet to lose 20 lbs that you might gain back,” says Dr. Schwartzstein.
 He shares an easy-to-remember weight management strategy with his patients: Just cut the calories.
 “For people who are absolutely wed to brats and cheese and bacon, just cutting those portions in half will make a difference.”
 Another simple tip for slashing calories, he adds, is serving your dinner plate in the kitchen, as opposed to putting serving bowls on the table where you’re eating.
 “Just the inertia of having to get up for another serving will often help you avoid that second portion.”

-Inactivity is associated with a two-fold increase in risk for heart attacks, says Dr. Schwartzstein.
-"Exercise is absolutely, absolutely essential," he says.
-"The heart is a muscle.
-If you don't use muscles, they don't stay strong.
-The way to use the heart is to make it work, and you do that through exercise."
-This doesn't have to mean hitting a gym seven days a week, he adds; Any activity that makes your heart beat faster counts, from a brisk walk around the block to taking the stairs at work.
+Inactivity is associated with double the risk for heart attacks, says Dr. Schwartzstein.
+“Exercise is absolutely, absolutely essential,” he says, as part of heart attack recovery.
+“The heart is a muscle.
+If you don’t use muscles, they don’t stay strong.
+The way to use the heart is to make it work, and you do that through exercise.”
+This doesn’t have to mean hitting a gym seven days a week, he adds; Any activity that makes your heart beat faster counts, from a brisk walk around the block to taking the stairs at work.
 If you have trouble scheduling a dedicated exercise session each day, break it up into three 10-minute portions, he suggests.
-What's more, a 2018 study from the University of Texas Southwestern Medical Center found that an exercise regimen performed four to five times per week and begun before the age of 65 (when the heart muscle still has plasticity) can "reverse damage to sedentary, aging hearts and help prevent risk of future heart failure."
+What’s more, a 2018 study published in the journal Circulation found that an exercise regimen performed four to five times per week and begun before the age of 65 (when the heart muscle still has plasticity) can “reverse damage to sedentary, aging hearts and help prevent risk of future heart failure.”

 Take care of your gums

 There is a link between heart disease and oral health, according to the AAFP.
-The organization's experts say that the bacteria that causes gum disease may spread throughout the rest of the body, increasing inflammation that can worsen a whole range of conditions.
+The organization’s experts say that the bacteria that causes gum disease may spread throughout the rest of the body, increasing inflammation that can worsen a whole range of conditions.
 So keep your gums healthy with routine brushing, flushing, and visits to your dentist.
-And avoid these toothbrushing mistakes everyone makes.
+(Be sure to avoid these toothbrushing mistakes everyone makes.)

-Because stress is associated with high blood pressure, it's very important to find the right ways to cope.
+Because stress is associated with high blood pressure, it’s very important to find the right ways to cope during your heart attack recovery.
 Instead of relieving anxiety by reaching for a drink or lighting a cigarette, turn to relaxing breathing exercises or meditation, says the AAFP.
-You could also try these easy destressing tips.
+(Also, try these five-minute stress relievers.)

 Keep your follow-up appointments

-Although it can be challenging for some people to get to the doctor, attending your follow-up appointments is key to maintaining long-term health.
+Although it can be challenging for some people to get to the doctor, attending your follow-up appointments is key for long-term heart health.
 Such visits can help your doctors stay on top of your condition and your recovery, as well as monitor your treatment plan, says the American Heart Association.
-Here are easy tricks for making the most of your doctor's appointment.
+(Here’s how to make the most out of your virtual doctor’s visit.)

 Post-heart attack depression is normal—and treatable

-If you're finding that after a heart attack you've lost interest in things you used to love, you're avoiding friends and family, or you feel moody, these may be signs of depression, says Dr. Gulati, who wants you to know you're not alone.
-"It's important for someone who's had a heart attack to understand that depression is common, and we can treat it," she says.
-"Sometimes you need temporary, short-term care—whether it's medication or talk therapy—just to get past it."
+If during your heart attack recovery you’re finding you’ve lost interest in things you used to love, you’re avoiding friends and family, or you feel moody, these may be signs of depression, says Dr. Gulati, who wants you to know you’re not alone.
+“It’s important for someone who’s had a heart attack to understand that depression is common, and we can treat it,” she says.
+“Sometimes you need temporary, short-term care—whether it’s medication or talk therapy—just to get past it.”
 You can ask your cardiologist, family physician, or any of your doctors to help you get the attention you need.
-Here are warning signs of depression everyone should know.